Become a Board of Directors Volunteer

 Credit unions were founded on the principle of “people helping people.”
 As a volunteer, you are putting that philosophy into action.
 Our current volunteers represent over 13,000 Elevate Credit Union member-owners.

 Giving back to members

 We consider members “owners” of the credit union, which means our Board of Directors is staffed by elected members.
 The Board is a diverse group of successful individuals, each serving two to three-year terms.
-As a truly democratic representative group, every member, no matter the size of his or her deposit, has one vote in electing the Board.
+As a truly democratic representative group, every member, no matter the size of their deposit, has one vote in electing the Board.

-The Board set policies, objectives, and long-term goals that are vital for the health and well-being of Elevate Credit Union.
+The Board sets policies, objectives, and long-term goals that are vital for the health and well-being of Elevate Credit Union.
 Once elected, Directors have the opportunity to share their business experiences, leadership skills, and management capabilities in a team effort.

 How to Become a Volunteer

 If you are interested in running for the Board of Directors, download and read the Volunteer Application Package, fill out the forms inside, and return them to the Credit Union.

 Q & A

 Any member of at least 18 years of age or older is eligible to become a volunteer as long as you are a member in good standing with the Credit Union.
 To be considered fill out the application package.
 Each year the Board will appoint a nominating committee who will review a list of nominees for the office of Director and select the individual(s) who possess the skills and experience necessary for this position.
 Then the membership will vote on who they would like to represent them.